Technical Architecture

 Decision Authority

 The hero module.
-Validates agent intent against policy using P19 (intent congruence) and P20 (contextual validity).
+Validates custom agent intent against policy using P19 (intent congruence) and P20 (contextual validity).
 Low-risk executes automatically.
 Elevated risk triggers Step-Up review.
-Fail-closed by design.
+A DENY always blocks.

 ORCHESTRATE